 § 71 Opening balance; rights and duties

-(2) The shareholders shall pass a resolution to approve the opening balance and the annual financial statements, as well as to discharge the liquidators.
-The provisions concerning the annual financial statements shall apply mutatis mutandis to the opening balance and to the explanatory report.
-However, assets shall be treated as current assets in so far as their sale is planned within a foreseeable period or these assets are no longer used for business operations; the same shall apply to the annual financial statements.
+(2) The shareholders pass a resolution to approve the opening balance and the annual financial statements as well as to discharge the liquidators.
+The provisions concerning the annual financial statements apply accordingly to the opening balance and to the explanatory report.
+However, assets are to be treated as current assets insofar as their sale is planned within a foreseeable period or these assets are no longer used for business operations; the same applies to the annual financial statements.

-(3) The court may grant exemption from the need for an auditor to audit the annual financial statements and the management report if the company’s circumstances are so straightforward that an audit does not appear to be necessary in the interests of the creditors and the shareholders.
+(3) The court may grant exemption from the need for an auditor to audit the annual financial statements and the management report if the company’s circumstances are so straightforward that an audit does not appear to be necessary in the creditors’ and shareholders’ interests.
 An appeal against this decision is permissible.

-(5) Business letters must indicate that the company is in liquidation; section 35a shall, in all other respects, apply mutatis mutandis.
+(5) Business letters must indicate that the company is in liquidation; in all other cases, section 35a applies accordingly.

 Information for non-professionals